The Chase (British game show): Beat the Chasers

-A second series of Beat the Chasers commenced airing on 3 January 2021, and continued consecutively for seven nights, excluding 9 January, until 10 January 2021.
-Due to the COVID-19 pandemic, the second series featured no studio audience.

-A third series was commissioned by ITV.
-The network had originally intended to have all six chasers participate in this series; however, these plans had to be postponed as Paul Sinha was absent due to illness.
-The series began with a celebrity special on 27 March 2021 and once again featured no studio audience.

-A fourth series was commissioned by ITV, and premiered on 11 September 2021 with all six chasers participating for the first time.
-This series introduced a "Super Offer," available only to contestants who answered all five of their Cash Builder questions correctly.
-This offer was presented in conjunction with the other four and gave the contestant a chance to play against all six chasers at once, with no time advantage and a larger cash prize than that offered for facing five chasers.

-A fifth series went into production in March 2022 and premiered on 16 May 2022.
-Hegerty was absent from this series due to a positive COVID-19 test, and was replaced by guest chaser Issa "The Supernerd" Schultz from The Chase Australia.

-The original working title for the spin-off show was Take On the Chasers.
-The theme tune was composed by Paul Farrer using part of the original 2009 chaser walk-on music.
+In November 2019, ITV commissioned another spin-off called Beat the Chasers.
+It began airing in prime-time on 27 April 2020 and features contestants attempting to beat up to five Chasers to win big cash prizes.
+The Chasers that featured in the show were Sinha, Labbett, Ryan, Hegerty and Wallace.

 The Chase Extra

 In this special isolation version of the show, broadcast on The Chase's YouTube channel and shown straight after the main show, all five Chasers are presenters and viewers at home can play along, for they are the contestants.
 Each series has five episodes; the first series was shown in mid-May 2020, and was hosted by Jenny Ryan.
 Between late-May and early-June, the second series was shown across consecutive days and presented by Shaun Wallace.
-On 1 March 2021, it was announced that a new series would be available on the ITV Hub for six episodes, every Monday at 6:00 p.m.
+On 1 March 2021, it was announced that a new series would be available on ITVX for six episodes, every Monday at 6:00 pm.

 The Chasers' Road Trip: Trains, Brains and Automobiles

 In November 2020, ITV announced another spin-off in which The Beast, The Dark Destroyer and The Governess go on a road trip around the world.
 On their travels, they play against child geniuses, great apes, dolphins and robots.
-The series takes them to the UK, USA and Japan.
+The series takes them to the UK, the US and Japan.
 Episode 1 of the show aired on 21 January 2021, episode 2 aired on 28 January 2021 and episode 3 aired on 4 February 2021.
 The series was narrated by Rob Brydon.